utah-cs3550-fa25/assignments/hw2.md

 numbers with the edge of the "Steps" label.
 By default the numbers start about `1em` to the left of the left edge of each `<li>` tag.

-Make the photo on the recipe page no wider than the sidebar.
+Make the photo on the recipe page no wider than its parent element.
 Add `.5rem` of whitespace below it.
 Now focus on the Prep/Cook/Total/Yield information below the photo.
 Each "Label: value" should be on one row, with `.5rem` gap between them and `.25rem` gap between rows.
 The label should always take up a quarter of the remaining space, while the label takes up the other three quarters.
 This effect is probably easiest to achieve using `calc` and `flex-wrap`.